QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ```

-For the developed economies, we use the United Kingdom, United States, Germany, and Japan
+We use the United Kingdom, United States, Germany, and Japan as examples of developed economies

 ```{code-cell} ipython3
 ---